List of DC Comics characters: C: Clownhunter

-Clownhunter is a fictional character appearing in American comic books published by DC Comics.
-Created by James Tynion IV and Jorge Jiménez, the character first appeared in Batman (vol. 3) #95.
+Clownhunter is a character appearing in American comic books published by DC Comics.
+Created by James Tynion IV and Jorge Jiménez, the character first appeared in Batman (vol. 3) #96 (October 2020).

 Bao Pham is an American-Vietnamese vigilante living in the Narrows, who witnessed his parents' brutal deaths at the hands of the Joker at age twelve.
-As he grew up and watched the Clown Prince of Crime's body-count rise, he came to believe Batman wasn't going far enough and that the criminal needed to die.
+As he grew up and watched the Joker's body-count rise, he came to believe Batman wasn't going far enough and that the criminal needed to die.
 Five years after his parents' death, the Joker waged war on Gotham, leading an endless army of criminals to attack Gotham.
-After watching some of his men burn down a comic book store, Bao finally decided to take matters into his own hands and became the Clownhunter.
+After watching some of his men burn down a comic book store, Bao finally decided to take matters into his own hands and became Clownhunter.
 Using a baseball bat with a batarang attached to the end, he patrolled the Narrows and killed roughly twelve of Joker's men during the war.

-With the aftermath of Joker's defeat, Batman confronted Bao in his room.
-Having heard that he'd been forced to fight his parents zombified bodies during one of the fights, Clownhunter berated the Dark Knight for destroying their bodies and for not killing the Joker directly.
-In response, Batman told him to give up the vigilante path and gave him the contact details of Leslie Thompkins, warning him that he'd be arrested if he killed any more of Joker's thugs.
+With the aftermath of the Clown Prince of Crime's defeat, Batman confronted Bao in his room.
+Having heard that he'd been forced to fight his parents' zombified bodies during one of the fights, Clownhunter berated the Dark Knight for destroying their bodies and for not killing the Joker directly.
+In response, Batman told him to give up the vigilante path and gave him the contact details of Leslie Thompkins, warning him that he'd be arrested if he killed any more of the Joker's thugs.

-Sometime afterwards, Clownhunter tracked down Harley Quinn and planned to murder her for her involvement with his parents' murder.
+Sometime afterwards, Clownhunter tracked down Harley Quinn and planned to murder the latter for involvement with his parents' murder.
 As he prepared to attack, Batman subdued him.
 However, another vigilante called Ghost-Maker subdued the Dark Knight and brought them to an abandoned area of Arkham Asylum.
-Freed from his restraints, Ghost-Maker offered Bao the opportunity to kill Quinn without Batman's intervention, hoping to prove the Dark Knight his point.
+Freed from his restraints, Ghost-Maker offered Bao the opportunity to kill Quinn without Batman's intervention, hoping to prove his point to the Dark Knight.
 Though he planned to go through with it, he relented after Quinn apologized for her actions.
 Bao then left the asylum whilst they confronted Ghost-Maker.

 Cobalt Blue

-Cobalt Blue is the name of several characters appearing in American comic books published by DC Comics as an enemy of the Flash.
-The Blue Flame Talisman would make sure that there would be a version almost every century.
+Cobalt Blue is the alias of several characters appearing in American comic books published by DC Comics as an enemy of the Flash who would be possessed by the Blue Flame Talisman.
 The character was created by Mark Waid and Brian Augustyn, and first appeared in Speed Force #1 (November 1997).